Cartagena City Highlights

 At Las Bovedas, you’ll have about 20 minutes for handicraft shopping and for rubbing elbows with the local artisans who proudly display their works for you.

 Pass through Simón Bolívar Square and the Inquisition Palace before continuing on to the cathedral, also called the Minor Basilica.
 The cathedral was built in honor of Santa Catalina de Alejandria and is the first church built in the city in 1537.
 It was destroyed by fire in 1552 and again, while being rebuilt, by the cannons of the French privateer Baron Pointis.
 Reconstruction finally came to pass in 1612.

 Stop at the Church of San Pedro Claver -- the patron saint of slaves.
 Some free time in the Old Town area allows you to shop, explore, or simply relax before you return to the ship.

-Guests who remain in town for additional shopping must return to the ship at their own expense.
+Guests who wish to remain in town for shopping may do so, returning to the ship at their own expense.